percolate/blend/pkgs/cli-utils/README.md

 # @percolate/cli-utils

-This repos aims to provide very lightweight utils commonly used in CLI.
+This repo aims to provide very lightweight utils commonly used in CLI.

 ## Setting up a new repo